denoland/fresh/docs/getting-started/deploy-to-production.md

 After creating the project, head to the "Git" tab in the project settings, select the repository, the production branch (`main`), and the entrypoint file (`main.ts`).
 This will link the project to the repository and automatically deploy it to the internet.
-The project is now be available at https://$PROJECT_NAME.deno.dev.
+The project will now be available at https://$PROJECT_NAME.deno.dev.

 Every time the code in the GitHub repository is updated, it will be deployed